Benjamin Ward: Criticism of response to Philip Cardillo's murder

 On April 14, 1972, Patrolman Philip Cardillo and Vito Navarra responded to a "10–13" call at 102 E. 116th St. in Harlem, which was a Nation of Islam mosque where Malcolm X used to preach.
-Upon arriving inside, they were ambushed by 15 to 20 men, one of whom, according to the ballistics report, shot Cardillo at point blank range.
-Most of the police were forced out of the mosque and locked out, leaving a dying Cardillo and officers Victor Padilla and Ivan Negron locked inside.
+Upon arriving inside, they rushed upstairs, violating an agreement the department had with Nation of Islam that officers had to be escorted through their mosque.
+Most of the police were forced out of the mosque and locked out, leaving Cardillo and officers Victor Padilla and Ivan Negron locked inside.
 Police eventually managed to break down the door and witnessed a man named Louis 17X Dupree standing over Cardillo with a gun in hand.
 Before Dupree could be taken into custody, however, Louis Farrakhan and Charles B. Rangel arrived at the scene, threatening a riot if Dupree was not released.
 Just as the police forensics unit was about to seal off the crime scene, they were ordered out of the mosque by the police brass.
 Outside a mob had overrun the street and overturned a police cruiser.
 Ward released the 16 suspects, an action for which he was later criticized by a grand jury.
 He also apologized to the minister, Louis Farrakhan, for violating an agreement that the police would not enter the mosque.